Little: Poetics of the Found-Object

 dumpsters (only for the strong-stomached)

-we share these days together, I ask each of you to bring slides and/or
+we share these days together, I invite you to bring slides and/or

 actual examples of your own work to share with each other, if you have